UptickNetwork/uptick-web3-sdk.JS/README.md

 With the SDK, developers can perform a variety of operations on NFTs, including publishing smart contracts, minting NFTs, transferring assets, and implementing multiple sales modes such as fixed-price listings, discounted sales, timed auctions, and lazy mints.

-Additionally, we are developing the Uptick API service, which will encompass the entire process from NFT creation to market sales, further simplifying your DApp development journey.
+This is the first step of releasing the comprehensive Uptick services to the dev community.
+The Uptick services via cloud APIs is the next deliverable.
+The whole service layer will be developed and released via iterations.
+It will greatly simplify Web3 business application development for traditional developers.
 Stay tuned for more updates!

 ## Installing the SDK